microsoft/DiskANN/workflows/dynamic_index.md

 12. **--consolidate_interval**: Granularity at which insert and delete functions are called.
 13. **--start_point_norm**: Set the starting node to a random point on a sphere of this radius.
 A reasonable choice is to set this to the average norm of the data stream.

+** To build with filters add these optional parameters.

+14. **--label_file**: Filter data for each point, in `.txt` format.
+Line `i` of the file consists of a comma-separated list of labels corresponding to point `i` in the file passed via `--data_file`.
+15. **--FilteredLbuild**: If building a filtered index, we maintain a separate search list from the one provided by `--Lbuild/-L`.
+16. **--num_start_points**: number of frozen points in this case should be more then number of unique labels.
+17. **--universal_label**: Optionally, the label data may contain a special "universal" label.
+A point with the universal label can be matched against a query with any label.
+Note that if a point has the universal label, then the filter data must only have the universal label on the line corresponding.
+18. **--label_type**: Optionally, type of label to be use its either uint or short, defaulted to `uint`.

 To search the generated index, use the `apps/search_memory_index` program:
 ---------------------------------------------------------------------------